MohamedAlabasy/Stack-Calculator-ITI/README.md

-# Stack-Calculator-ITI
-Stack calculator task with C++ (Data Structures Project).
+# Stack-Calculator-ITI with C++

-This stack is a calculator program that uses the stack.
+This is a data structures project calculator program that uses the stack.

 There are two stacks :
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 1.The first one to add numbers into integer stack.